Phate6660/rsfetch/README.md

     -c               Display the model of the CPU.
     -D               Display the name of the device.
     -d               Display the name of the distro.
-    -e               Display the name of the user's editor.
+    -E               Display the name of the user's editor.
 Must have the $EDITOR environmental variable set.
+    -e               Display the user's environment.
+First checks for a DE, before resorting to parsing your
+                     $HOME/.xinitrc for your WM.
         --help       Prints help information
     -h               Display the hostname of the device.
     -k               Display the name of the kernel.